 mellohome is a referral fee network designed to collect fees by matching consumers with local real estate agents willing to pay it.
 When consumers submit information to mellohome, this information is simply shared in exchange for an undisclosed fee with real estate agents in a process known as a blind match. mellohome is an affiliated brokerage of loanDepot.

-Yes and No. mellohome revenue comes from undisclosed referral fees.
-Blanket referral fees set by such networks range anywhere between 25%-40% of the entire agent's commission. mellohome is a pay-to-play scheme that offers biased matches for financial gain.
-The main qualification for real estate agents who participate with mellohome is their willingness to pay a referral fee.
+No. mellohome is a consumer allocation scheme between licensed real estate brokers that increases broker commissions and limits consumer choices. mellohome's revenue comes from undisclosed referral fees.
+Blanket referral fees set by such networks range anywhere between 30%-40% of the entire broker's commission. mellohome is a pay-to-play scheme that offers biased matches for financial gain.
+The main qualification for real estate brokers who participate with mellohome brokerage is their willingness to pay a referral fee.

 mellohome directly competes with several broker-to-broker blanket referral fee schemes, including Zillow Flex, Realtor.com Opcity, Redfin Partner Program, Opendoor Brokerage, OJO Labs, Better.com Real Estate LLC, UpNest, Sold.com, Xome, HomeLight, LemonBrew, Radius Agent, ReferralExchange, Nobul, NAEBA, agentpronto, HomeStory, effectiveagents, topagentsranked, myagentfinder, Rocket Homes, Clever Real Estate, and others.